Santo vs. the Evil Brain

-Santo contra el cerebro del mal (marketed as Santo vs. the Evil Brain and Brain of Evil outside of Mexico) is a 1961 Cuban-Mexican horror-action film directed by Joselito Rodríguez and starring Joaquín Cordero, Norma Suárez, Enrique Zambrano and Rodolfo Guzmán Huerta (who plays the title character, Santo).
+Santo contra el cerebro del mal (marketed as Santo vs. the Evil Brain and Brain of Evil outside of Mexico) is a 1961 Cuban-Mexican horror-action film directed by Joselito Rodríguez and starring Santo, Joaquín Cordero, Norma Suárez and Enrique Zambrano.
 It is the first Santo film chronologically.
 Released in 1961, it was filmed in Cuba in 1958, shortly before Fidel Castro entered Havana.